 \subsection{UGC~8179}

 The properties of UGC~8179 are utterly unusual for a spiral galaxy at $z = 0.0519$.
-With a stellar mass $\log_{10}$ \M*$=11.4$ and SFR $17.8$ \Msun~yr$^{-1}$, it is more similar to our OGC sub-sample ($z_\t{med}^\t{SSG}\sim0.17$), while being located at much closer distance ensuring a better spatial resolution.
+With a stellar mass of $\log_{10}$ \M*$=11.4$ and SFR of $17.8$ \Msun~yr$^{-1}$, it is more similar to our OGC subsample ($z_\t{med}^\t{SSG}\sim0.17$), while being at a much closer distance that ensures better spatial resolution.
 Indeed, its vast disk spans a diameter > 120~kpc and $\sim$ 2\arcmin.
-UGC~8179 is part of a group of 6 galaxies \citep[group ID : \#02587,][]{Tempel17}, itself located in a populated environment.
+UGC~8179 is part of a group of six galaxies \citep[group ID : \#02587,][]{Tempel17}, itself located in a populated environment.
 The number of galaxies within a 5 (10) Mpc and 2500 (5000) $\t{\kms}$ radial distance to UGC~8179 equals 67 (429).
 The group has not been shown to be merging with other groups, and the distances between the members within the group range 100 to 570~kpc.
 General information about UGC~8179 is summarized in Table~\ref{tab:IDcard}.